 What Does It Mean to Disinherit?

-To disinherit someone means to deliberately exclude them from inheriting any part of your estate upon your death.
-This decision can be particularly significant when it involves children, as it goes against the natural expectation that parents will provide for their offspring.
+To disinherit someone means to deliberately exclude them from receiving any share of your estate upon your death.
+When it involves children, it goes against a deeply held societal expectation — and that’s precisely why the 1975 Act exists as a potential backstop for those with a genuine financial need.

 Reasons for Disinheriting Children